-Teacher's Notes WHO ARE YOU?-A GAME
+WHO ARE YOU?-A GAME

-(Consider this activity for your family time.)
-Leave the lists telling who we are in Christ on the board .
-Give each student(s) a paper with a list of who we are in Christ and the directions for the game which you have copied from the Appendix pages.
-(You'll need to erase any answer on the board that's not on the paper.)
-Read the directions for the game to the participates.
+Leave the lists telling who we are in Christ on the board or overhead.
+Give each student a paper with a list of who we are in Christ and the directions for the game which you have copied from the Appendix pages.
+(You'll need to erase any answer on the board or overhead that's not on the paper.)
+Read the directions for the game to your students.

 Directions: Do not start 'til I say "Go."
 In this game you will take turns being the Questioner and the Answerer.
 The Questioner will ask "Who are you?"
-The Answerer can give any ONE answer from the board, but no one can just keep saying the same answer over and over.
+The Answerer can give any ONE answer from the board or overhead, but no one can just keep saying the same answer over and over.
 As an Answerer, you must work your way through all the different possibilities in a random order.
 The Questioner will write the name of each person on the paper next to the answer that person gives.
 Then switch roles, so you both get a turn being the Questioner and the Answerer before you go on to the next person.